 Your knowledge and understanding will be assessed in a variety of ways including examinations and coursework.
 Examinations test your ability to apply your knowledge and understanding, often asking you to present an argument within a very limited period of time.
-Coursework may include tasks such as critical literature reviews, case studies, essays, written reports, class presentations, portfolios and group projects.
+Coursework may include tasks such as critical literature reviews, case studies, essays, written reports, class presentations and group projects.
 These tasks test your ability to apply your knowledge and understanding of a subject, normally with full access to reference sources, and to construct an in-depth argument over a much longer period of time.

-A particular feature of our programmes is the Investigative Project in Part 3.
+A particular feature of our programmes is the Investigative Project in Part3.
 This tests your ability to work independently on a clearly focused task designed to increase and demonstrate your understanding of your place of residence abroad.
 You are assessed on both the written text and on your performance in an oral presentation.
-Some students also opt to do a double-module Dissertation in Part 4.
+Some students also opt to do a double-module Dissertation in the final year.
 The dissertation tests your in-depth and critical understanding of a topic which you have been able to investigate at length.
-If in Part 4 you opt to take a range of taught modules, rather than the dissertation, you will be tested on your critical knowledge and understanding at final-year level in a way which is structured around several smaller but equally demanding in-depth tasks.
+If in final Partyou opt to take a portfolio of modules appropriate to your pathway, rather than the dissertation, you will be tested on your critical knowledge and understanding at final-year level in a way which is structured around several smaller but equally demanding in-depth tasks.